HyperaDev/Libraries/DiscordLib/README.md

 DiscordLib is a external Library for UltraStaffChatPro.
 ```
  * DiscordLib
- * Copyright 2020 Joshua Sing & Myles Newton.
+ * Copyright 2020 Joshua Sing.
 All rights reserved.
  * Permission is not granted for this to be used in any program other than UltraStaffChatPro.
  * https://www.hypera.dev
 ```
-PERMISSION IS ***NOT*** GRANTED TO ANYONE OTHER THAN JOSHUA SING AND MYLES NEWTON TO DECOMPILE DISCORDLIB
+PERMISSION IS ***NOT*** GRANTED TO ANYONE OTHER THAN JOSHUA SING AND TO DECOMPILE DISCORDLIB